getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 [{% asset integration-platform-index/alert-rules.png alt="Dropdown menu of options for alert rules." %}]({% asset integration-platform-index/alert-rules.png @path %})

-For your service to receive webhooks for alert rules, users must add to existing rules or create new ones that have `Send a notification via <your service>` as an action in the rule.
+For your service to receive webhooks for alert rules, users must add to existing rules or create new ones that have `Send a notification via &lt;your service&gt;` as an action in the rule.
 Once that's set up, you'll start receiving webhook requests for triggered alerts.
 For more information about the request and payload, see the [full documentation on Webhooks]({%- link _documentation/workflow/integrations/integration-platform/webhooks.md -%}).

 ### Published State